nodejedi/oh-my-zsh/BlogPost.markdown

 ## Wait...what is oh-my-zsh again?
 Oh-my-zsh is available [on github](https://github.com/robbyrussell/oh-my-zsh "oh-my-zsh github URL") where it's described as:

->A community-driven framework for managing your zsh configuration.
+>"A community-driven framework for managing your zsh configuration.
 Includes optional plugins for various tools (rails, git, OSX, brew,...), nearly 80 terminal themes, and an auto-updating tool so that you can keep up with the latest improvements from the community."

 ## OK, I'm convinced... help me get it installed!
 There is a great README provided on the github page referenced above, but I'll highlight a few items here.
-The first and most critical step is one you actually won't find in the README... fork the repository and get a copy that you can tweak on yourself.
+The first and most critical step is one you actually won't find in the README... **fork the repository and get a copy that you can tweak on yourself**.
 The main reason is so you have a version of oh-my-zsh that can easily be installed on any server with all your custom theme settings and aliases.
-We'll get to customization later; oh-my-zsh has a great uninstaller so it's easy to try out one fork and remove all traces of that code easily so you can install another fork (probably your own) later.
+We'll get to customization later but keep in mind that installing oh-my-zsh is not at all permanent.
+There is a great uninstaller so it's easy to try out one fork and remove all traces of that code easily so you can install another fork (probably your own) later.
+Or if you try it out but hate it, **getting back to your old prompt is a single "uninstall\_oh\_my\_zsh" command away**.
 For now, let's just dive in!

 To get oh-my-zsh installed simply issue this single command in your current terminal:

     wget --no-check-certificate https://github.com/robbyrussell/oh-my-zsh/raw/master/tools/install.sh -O - | sh

-**Note:** even if you're doing this from your own fork it's still going out to robbyrussel's git repo to do the clone.
+**Note:** even if you're doing this from your own fork it's still going out to Robby Russell's git repo to do the clone.
 I'll help you fix that [later](#editinstallsh).

 One of two things will happen next.
 If you're on OS X and don't have wget installed or accessible to your path then you'll get an error.
 If that's the case then go check out [Homebrew](http://mxcl.github.com/homebrew/).
 Conveniently the demo they give is installing wget: